 Council House FAQs

-Our Benefits and Council Tax advice services are available by making an appointment over the phone.
+Our Benefits and Council Tax advice services are available by phone.

-Council Tax and Housing Benefits phone lines are open 9am to 3pm Monday to Friday (except bank holidays).
+Council Tax and Housing Benefits phone lines are open 9am to midday Monday to Friday (except bank holidays).

 The civic area of the building will also be open later for meetings and events.